gacurl/cv/_posts/2025-12-21-hardening-rails-admin-canary-tests.md

+---
+title: "2025-12-21 — Hardening Rails Admin Canary Tests"
+date: 2025-12-21
+layout: single
+categories:
+  - engineering
+  - rails
+  - testing
+tags:
+  - rails
+  - testing
+  - smoke-tests
+  - canary-tests
+---

 ## The goal

 I wanted lightweight regression (“canary”) tests for core admin flows so changes don’t silently break the app.

 These tests are intentionally shallow:

 - sign in as admin
 - hit the route
 - assert the response

 That’s it.